Jim Boyd (politician): Political career

 In 2010, incumbent Republican State Representative Bill Galvano could not seek another term due to term limits, and Boyd ran to succeed him in the 68th District, which included parts of Manatee County.
 He won the nomination of the Republican Party uncontested, and in the general election, faced independent candidate Dave Miner.
 Boyd was able to defeat Miner without much difficulty, receiving 62% of the vote.

 When Florida House districts were reconfigured in 2012, Boyd opted to run in the newly created 71st District, which included most of the territory that he had previously represented in the 68th District.
 He won the nomination of his party uncontested, and faced Democratic nominee Adam Tebrugge in the general election.
 Boyd and Tebrugge held sharp disagreements on many issues, with Boyd advocating for Governor Rick Scott's plan to phase out Florida's corporate income tax, while Tebrugge strongly opposed such efforts.
 Additionally, Boyd advocated for expanding school choice to include charter and religious schools, noting, "nobody cares more [about schools] than parents," while Tebrugge supported strengthening public schools.
 Ultimately, Boyd was able to defeat Tebrugge by a comfortable margin, winning 56% of the vote.
 In 2014, Boyd was re-elected to his third term in the legislature without opposition.

 In 2020, Boyd joined the Florida Senate.
 That same year, he sponsored legislation to overturn the results of a Key West ballot initiative to restrict the size of ships and the number of passengers who can visit the city daily.
 He voted yea for the controversial Senate Bill 86 in 2021.
-He is currently running for reelection during the 2022 election cycle, due to redistricting.
-If elected for a four-year term in the 2022 election, he will be eligible for another four-year term (Article VI, Section 4, Florida Constitution).
+He ran for reelection during the 2022 election cycle.
+Due to redistricting, if elected for a four-year term in the 2022 election, he became eligible for another four-year term (Article VI, Section 4, Florida Constitution).